- Diseases, Disorders & Conditions

 It often happens that you can’t avoid being a participant in those situations.
 I owned a small retail store and would cringe every time a customer would lick their fingers to separate money, and then hand the bills to me.

-As you touch people and other "things and stuff" during the day, you can pick up harmful bacteria that can infect you when you touch your eyes, nose or mouth.
+As you touch people and various objects during the day, you can pick up harmful bacteria that can infect you when you touch your eyes, nose or mouth.

 Just think about how you dutifully wash your hands after using a public restroom, only to have to grasp the door handle in order to leave.